Gracile — Standard CSS Modules (Vite plugin)

 2. OXC’s parser (oxc-parser) scans the file’s AST for ImportDeclaration nodes with a with { type: 'css' | 'css-lit' } attribute on a CSS-like file.

-• The CSS specifier gets a ?inline query appended so Vite processes it through its normal CSS pipeline (PostCSS, Sass, etc.) and returns the final CSS string.
+• It imports the CSS file with a ?inline query so Vite processes it through its normal CSS pipeline (PostCSS, Sass, etc.) and returns the final CSS string.

-• For client + type: 'css': a new CSSStyleSheet() is created and populated with replaceSync().
+• For client + type: 'css' (sheet mode): a single new CSSStyleSheet() is created and populated with replaceSync().

-• For type: 'css-lit' or SSR: unsafeCSS() from lit wraps the string into a CSSResult.
+• For type: 'css-lit' or SSR (lit mode): a single unsafeCSS() call from lit wraps the string into a CSSResult.

-4. In dev mode, the plugin injects import.meta.hot.accept handlers so CSS edits are applied instantly via CSSStyleSheet.replaceSync() — no full page reload.
+5. In dev mode, the virtual module injects import.meta.hot.accept handlers so CSS edits are applied instantly via CSSStyleSheet.replaceSync() — no full page reload.

 Hot Module Replacement (HMR)